datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 store: Data lives as DataLad datasets on a different machine than the one the scientific analyses are computed on.
-For access to the annexed data in datasets, the data store is configured as a Git-annex ria remote.
+For access to the annexed data in datasets, the data store is configured as a Git-annex RIA-remote.
 In case of filesystem inode limitations on the machine serving as the data store (e.g., HPC storage systems), full datasets can be (compressed) 7-zip archives, without loosing the ability to query available files.
 Regardless of file number and size, such datasets thus use only few inodes.